HagarAbdelwahab/ParaBank/README.md

  ### install allure : brew install allure --> version: "2.28.0"

 ## Configuration
+ ### make sure that you have the packages installed before running the tests

 ## Running the Tests
 ### to run the tests: mvn test
 ### to generate the resport: allure serve